AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-arrival.md

 A cab to the hotel was easy to come by.
 I felt out of place in this City, though I looked no different than any of the others, but it was still that strange feeling like I didn't belong.

 I could wait in the lobby for Alex.
 I could ask at the front desk.
 I could go up and wait outside his room.
 But instead I went into the bar.
 It was busy for the time of day.
 But this was Vegas and there were a lot of vacationers here too, a lot like New York.
 Two men were at the bar, both about six foot, one had the tips of his hair dyed blond and the other was a bleach blonde.
-I sat down three seats from them and t
+I sat down three seats from them and tried not to listen to their conversation.

+"Abraham doesn't want you dead.
+Not yet anyway.
+They need to know what you found out.
+So what did you overhear Toto?"
+I recognized that v
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3NDc3OTkzMCw5MTA3MDQ5ODddfQ==
+eyJoaXN0b3J5IjpbOTg3NDEwMzMyLDkxMDcwNDk4N119
 -->